Xcode MCP Tool Workflows

 - About to call

-XcodeRMorXcodeMV— both can break the project if invoked carelessly - A strict MCP client rejects mcpbridge responses mid-workflow
+XcodeRMorXcodeMV— both can break the project if invoked carelessly - A tool call hangs with no error at all

 Example Prompts